Paleontology: Cultural significance

 Further public engagement of paleontology has taken the form of fictional novels and films focused on paleontology and dinosaurs, beginning with stone-age Europeans in stories of the 1890s, but notably with the publication of The Lost World by Arthur Conan Doyle in 1912.
 Paleontology would be characterized by many tropes in the 1920s to 1940s, including film adaptation of the book as well as King Kong and Fantasia.
 Popular representations of paleontology declined coinciding with the Cold War, but resurged in the 1970s with numerous popular works such as The Dinosaur Heresies by paleontologist Robert Bakker and papers by John Ostrom that reframed dinosaurs as active animals in a time termed the "dinosaur renaissance".
 The most significant establishment of paleontology in public was in the 1990s with the publications of the Jurassic Park novel by Michael Crichton and the subsequent Steven Spielberg film, where the story frames warmings about scientific development and genetic technology.
 The expansion of interest in paleontology has been met with the creation of new institutions globally to study and preserve fossils, but the focus since the Jurassic Park works has been on dinosaurs.
 New media have risen to paleontological blogging and podcasts and a greater online presence of those in the field.
 Conjectural forms of paleoart have arisen that engage with new science, and the boundaries between an artist, hobbyist, and professional have blurred.
 Paleontology has significant amounts of public outreach to drive its engagement and maintain its presence in the public sphere, and this public significance has in turn led to additional resources, recognition, and funding for the science.

+Palaeontology has contributed to tourism in some areas, for example the Jurassic Coast and the Isle of Wight (both in southern England), Peace River (Florida), and Dinosaur National Monument which is spread across Colorado and Utah.